-Of course, this does not mean that lines should be made unnecessarily long when there is a better alternative (see the note on pretentious VariableNamingSchemes above).
+Of course, this does not mean that lines should be made unnecessarily long when there is a better alternative (see the note on pretentious Variable Naming Schemes above).
 Certainly there should not be more than one statement per line.
-Please do not use if (condition) break;

-but use the following:
+Please do not use but use the following: